oaworks/Trust-Open-Access/README.md

 ## To install

+1. Uninstall any versions of the Open Access Button you have installed.
-Download the latest XPI, then head here: http://www.accessfirefox.org/Install_Addon_Manually.php
+2. Download the latest XPI.
+3. Head here for installation instructions: http://www.accessfirefox.org/Install_Addon_Manually.php